About

 Learn how to make Rose syrup.
 Perfect for cocktails and other drinks.
 Made with rose water and can be naturally colored or colored with food coloring.

-This Rose Syrup is so versatile that it can be used as the base for so many drinks!
+This Homemade Rose Syrup is so versatile that it can be used as the base for so many drinks!
+Like this white chocolate cocktail, rose fizz (rose mocktail), and this falooda drink.
 This gorgeous floral syrup not only adds a lovely aroma, but it actually adds a subtle floral flavor as well.

-Why I prefer making rose syrup with rose water instead of rose petals
+Why I prefer to make rose syrup with rose water instead of rose petals

 • I always get consistent results with rose water.
 You can buy good rose water from Asian grocery stores or online.
 Pictured below is one of the brands that I like to use to make this rose syrup.